Do You Use "Reverse Psychology?" Stop Right Now!

 Posted Apr 08, 2011

-Many studies say it probably did or at least it made you want to resist my admonition (e.g., "Who are you to tell me what to do!").
-That's because the strong statement that told you to stop using it was itself a form of "Reverse Psychology" (Sorry!) - Yes, the very same sneaky little tactic social psychologists taught us decades ago and the one that has been memorialized in tons of sit-coms and cartoons.
+Many studies say it probably did — or at least it made you want to resist my admonition (e.g., "Who are you to tell me what to do?").
+That's because the strong statement that told you to stop using it was itself a form of reverse psychology (sorry!).
+And yes, it's the very same sneaky little tactic social psychologists taught us decades ago and the one that has been memorialized in tons of sitcoms and cartoons.

-Technically, you are using "Reverse Psychology" when you intentionally and strongly argue in favor of a decision or behavior while secretly wanting the receiver of your argument to endorse the opposite decision or behavior.
-It works because none of us like to be told what to do, so much so, that we often do the opposite of what we're being pressured to do simply to re-establish our freedom or what psychologists call "autonomy," perhaps the most powerful non-survival-based motivator.
+Technically, you are using reverse psychology when you intentionally and strongly argue in favor of a decision or behavior while secretly wanting the recipient of your argument to endorse the opposite decision or behavior.
+It works because none of us like to be told what to do — so much so, that we often do the opposite of what we're being pressured to do, simply to re-establish our freedom or what psychologists call "autonomy," which is perhaps the most powerful non-survival-based motivator.

-The results revealed that more than two-thirds of the participants reported using "Reverse Psychology" and that on average they used it almost monthly and found it to be highly effective.
-They also found that participants used "Reverse Psychology" as frequently and found it as effective as more traditional influence tactics that are more direct in their requests and often referred to as part of the "compliance paradigm" (e.g., "Foot-in-the door," "Door-in-the-face").
+The results revealed that more than two-thirds of the participants reported using reverse psychology and that on average, they used it almost monthly and found it to be highly effective.
+They also found that participants used reverse psychology as frequently and found it as effective as more direct, traditional influence tactics that are often referred to as part of the "compliance paradigm" (e.g., "Foot-in-the door," "Door-in-the-face").

-THE BOTTOM LINE: If you decide to use "Reverse Psychology," and it is totally up to you (You don't HAVE to), refer to the person's autonomy or freedom of choice.
-Instead of saying, "You HAVE to do x, y or z!" (which you now know will make her do the exact opposite), say, "Whether or not you do x, y or z, is totally up to you; it's your choice.
+If you decide to use reverse psychology — and it is totally up to you; you don't have to — refer to the person's autonomy or freedom of choice.
+Instead of saying, "You have to do x, y or z!" (which you now know will make her do the exact opposite), say, "Whether or not you do x, y or z, is totally up to you; it's your choice.
 I really can't force you to."
-And then PAUSE!
-Give it a few seconds to work.
-Instead of arguing against what you would like them to do, they almost always argue in favor of it!
-You may be worried about what will happen if he doesn't do it and the consequences that may follow, but that's a topic for a separate conversation.
-If you start with reinforcing autonomy, whatever comes next, whether it's the rest of my Instant Influence approach, which you can learn more about at http://on.fb.me/gZFD94, or a frank discussion about consequences, your success at influencing key people in your life will be instantly transformed!